 All students are charged a \$175 Graduation fee (Undergraduate students at 90 hours; Graduate students at 24 hours).
-Students will received a diploma after all financial obligation to the University have been met and the Office of Records and Registration has fully verified the student's eligibility to academically graduate.
-Diplomas will be available approximately 6 weeks after the degree date.
+Students will receive a diploma after all financial obligations to the University have been met, and the Office of Records and Registration has fully verified the student's eligibility to academically graduate.
+Diplomas and transcripts with degree posted will be available approximately 6 weeks after the degree date.

 Application Deadline Awarding of Degrees

-March 15, 2019 Fall 2019
+March 15, 2020 Fall 2020

-October 15, 2019 Spring 2020
+October 15, 2020 Spring 2021

-March 15, 2020 Summer 2020, Fall 2020
+March 15, 2021 Summer 2021, Fall 2021